mmaleki92/realpython/f_strings.md

 >>> "Name: " + name + " Score: " + str(score)
 "Name: Jack Score: 95"
 ```
-This works because By wrapping `score` with `str()`, you turned the integer 95 into the string "95". allowing Python to concatenate only strings without raising a `TypeError`.
+This works because by wrapping `score` with `str()`, you turned the integer 95 into the string "95". allowing Python to concatenate only strings without raising a `TypeError`.

 ![alt text](fstrings.drawio.svg)